Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 ---
 title: Getting Started with the Raspberry Pi
-description: Set up the Raspberry Pi and explore what it can do
+description: Set up the Raspberry Pi and explore what it can do.
 notes: "Getting Started - notes.md"
 layout: project
 new: true